-In such a case and when the clock is placed adjacent to the UN design type mark, the indication of the year in the mark may be waived.
-However, when the clock is not placed adjacent to the UN design type mark, the two digits of the year in the mark and in the clock shall be identical.
+In such a case and when the clock is placed adjacent to the type approval mark, the indication of the year in the mark may be waived.
+However, when the clock is not placed adjacent to the type approval mark, the two digits of the year in the mark and in the clock shall be identical.

 6.1.3.13